-The PM builds their question delicately, with a preface alerting the prisoner to the potential legal issues associated with inquiring about the incident (ll.
+PM builds their question delicately, with a preface alerting PR to the potential legal issues associated with inquiring about the incident (II.
 1-4).
-Nonetheless, the question is asked, taking polar form (ll.
+Nonetheless, the question is asked, taking polar form (II.
 4-5).
-The prisoner initially attempts a partial repeat of the question ("have I tri:ed") before requesting that the question is repeated (l.
-7).
-The prisoner's proffered interpretation shows that they have experienced problems hearing the question: the "tried" of the PM's question refers to the outcome of a trial, whereas the "tri:ed" of the prisoner's candidate understanding is the past tense of the verb "to try".
-The question is subsequently repaired to polar form (ll.
-8-10), and the prisoner is able to answer (l.
-11).
+PR initially attempts a partial repeat of the question ('have I tri:ed') before requesting that the question is repeated (I. 7).
+PR's proffered interpretation shows that they have experienced problems hearing the question: the 'tried' of PM's question refers to the outcome of a trial, whereas the 'tri:ed' of PR's candidate understanding is the past tense of the verb 'to try'.
+The question is subsequently repaired to polar form (II.
+8-10), and PR is able to answer (I. 11).

-In the final two extracts, the prisoners' difficulties with the questioning seem less to do with hearing issues and more with understanding quite complex questioning.
-In extract (6), the PM asks the prisoner about reports of their negative behaviour whilst in prison:
+In the final two extracts the PRs' difficulty with the questioning seems less to do with hearing issues and more concerned with understanding quite complex questioning.
+In extract (6) PM asks PR about reports of their negative behaviour whilst in prison:

 '''

 (6) Remote TPPost7

+looking then ahead at your time since recall in

 1

 PM:

-looking then ahead at your time since recall in

-2

 custody (0.2) you've heard from (OFFENDER MANAGER

+NAME) talking that there been occasions where you've

 3

-NAME) talking that there been occasions where you've

-4

 heard description was you've pushed boundaries (.)

 5

 and you've been snappy <with people> (.) um (.)

 6

 what's your comment about that?

 7

 (0.6)

+8

-about the boundary \pushing?
+about the boundary ↑pushing?

-→ Prisoner:
+\rightarrow PR:

 9

 PM:

 =yep

-10

-Prisoner:

-for a long time...

 '''

+10 PR: for a long time...

-The PM's question cites comments made previously in the hearing by the Offender Manager12 (ll.
-2-5) that refer to two related yet distinct examples of the prisoner's behaviour: that he has "pushed boundaries" and that he has "been snappy < with people>" (ll.4-5).
-The PM then asks a Q-word question to elicit the prisoner's views on the matter (l.6).
-The prisoner offers a candidate understanding of the focus of the question, picking out one of the behaviours: "about the boundary \pushing?".
-The PM then gives the go-ahead for the prisoner to respond along these lines (l.9).
+PM's question cites comments made previously in the hearing by the Offender Manager13 (II.
+2-5) that refer to two related yet distinct examples of PR's behaviour: that he has 'pushed boundaries' and that he has 'been snappy <with people>' (II.4-5).
+PM then asks a Qword question to elicit PR's views on the matter (I.6).
+PR offers a candidate understanding of the focus of the question, picking out one of the behaviours: 'about the boundary pushing?'.
+PM then gives the go-ahead for PR to respond along these lines (I.9).
 In this instance, the suspension of the default question/answer sequence is only fleeting, but nonetheless is suggestive that the appended question format presents some problems for the smooth flow of interaction in this context.

-In the final example, the PM asks the prisoner about their offending behaviour:
+In the final example PM asks PR about their offending behaviour:

+'''

-''' (7) Remote_VLPre8
+(7) Remote_VLPre8

+'''

-1 PM: another thing that was said at that time (.) > and 2 we're going back< what (.) eight and a half years 3 no::werm (.) was erm (.) what was clearly the case 4 at that time in[YEAR] that you quote (.) < quickly '''
+''' 1 another thing that was said at that time (.) >and PM: we're going back< what (.) eight and a half years no::w erm (.) was erm (.) what was clearly the case at that time in [YEAR] that you quote (.) <quickly 5 give up hope> and turn back to crime (.) says that you're too easily discouraged to make the progress 6 7 that you want to make (0.3) an::d you just dive back 8 into drug use (.) and everything that goes with it 9 (.) um your previous offending (.) so clearly the 10 parole board now in [CURRENT YEAR] is going to be '''